bradcoleman60/work-day-sceduler/README.md

 The following is code that I created that I would like to highlight.
 This is the essence of the JavaScript code and performs multiple steps within one FOR LOOP statement.
 I observed that the HTML code for each hourly time block was almost identical with the exception of (1) the ID of the parent DIV (which ranges from hour-9 to hour-17), (2) the text that labels the hourly block (which ranges from 9AM to 5PM) and the tense of the hour (that ranges from Past to Present to Future).

-Instead of replicating, or "hardcoding" the this HTML block for each of the 9 hours on the index.html page, I created a FOR LOOP that appends the container DIV with the HTML block for each hourly block.
+Instead of replicating, or "hardcoding" this HTML block for each of the 9 hours on the index.html page, I created a FOR LOOP that appends the container DIV with the HTML block for each hourly block.
 In doing this, I was also able to change the 3 variables noted above (parent ID, tense, and time label) in each iteration of the FOR LOOP.
 This enables me to easily add or subtract hourly blocks if I want to lengthen or shorten the business day.

 I utilized day.js to help me with retrieving, formatting and displaying dates and times, in addition to comparing the current time to the hourly blocks that are displayed (needed to dynamically change the background color of the respective hourly block).